software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 * **What is irrelevant**: Overly specific implementation details tied to current technologies that hinder adaptability.

+---

 ### Regulation Perspective

+The **Regulation** perspective ensures that a system complies with **legal, regulations**, and organizational standards, including privacy, data protection, and security requirements.
+This perspective involves identifying relevant regulations, designing features to meet them, and providing audit trails for **accountability**.

 * **Purpose**: Ensure the system complies with relevant legal, industry, and organizational standards.